 This bag doesn't look like it can hold much, but we were able to squeeze a surprising amount of clothing and shoe options in it.
 There's no option to expand it though, so watch that you don't purchase too many souvenirs on your trip.
 The Inova does have a dividing flap that fully encloses one side, which is nice for separating dirty and clean clothes during your trip, but the compression straps on the other side do little to keep your belongings secured.
 If you're a heavy packer and sold on hard-sided luggage, check out the Delsey Shadow 3.0 21, which has a lot of internal space and an expanding zipper — just don't pack it too full and check your airline's carry-on baggage restrictions as you may be forced to check it!

-The hard-sided shell of the Samsonite Inova 20 is 100% Makrolon polycarbonate, which is more durable than other plastics like ABS (which is the material used to make the Rockland Melbourne.
+The hard-sided shell of the Inova 20 is 100% Makrolon polycarbonate, which is more durable than other plastics like ABS (which is the material used to make the Rockland Melbourne.
 The Inova has a brushed finish, which gives it a distinctive look, but also shows scratches more than a textured bag like the Delsey Shadow 3.0.
 The zippers on this bag are sound and self-repairing, which is key if you overstuff it.
 Finally, the handle was one of the least rickety of all the bags in this review.
 But, as with all four-wheeled bags, you run the risk of damaging a wheel, particularly when you check it.
-Overall these protruding wheels just don't hold up over time like a two-wheeled bag where the wheels are protected by the frame of the suitcase.
+Overall these protruding wheels just don't hold up over time like a two-wheeled bag where the frame of the suitcase protects the wheels.

 This was one of the lightest bags that we reviewed, and it was easy to slide into the overhead bin time and again.
 It weighs 6 lbs 7 ounces on our scale, and is about half a pound lighter than the Rockland Melbourne.